Disclaimer: Star Trek is the property of

 officer of the

-T'Pring almost seemed to
+T'Pring almost seemed to give a sharp, bitter laugh, something completely

-give a sharp, bitter laugh, something completely unexpected in a Vulcan.
+unexpected in a Vulcan.

 "Prior to the day of

-the Koon-ut-Kal-i-fee, I had not heard Spock's voice since we were seven years
+I had not heard Spock's voice since we were seven years old.
+I also had not had

-old.
-I also had not had reason to listen to his mind for many years until the
+reason to listen to his mind for many years until the Time was nearly upon us.

-Time was nearly upon us.
-It was only in the year prior to the joining that I
+It was only in the year prior to the joining that I started receiving brief

-started receiving brief glimpses from Spock.
-It was then I saw your face in his
+glimpses from Spock.
+It was then I saw your face in his mind and heard your

 "There were many